Nicholas Wiseman: Cardinal

-The progress of Catholicism was undeniable, but Wiseman found himself opposed by a minority among his own clergy, who disliked his ultramontane ideas of his "Romanizing and innovating zeal", especially in regard to the introduction of sacred images into the churches and the use of devotions to the Blessed Virgin and the Blessed Sacrament, lately forgotten among English Catholics.
-In July 1850, Wiseman heard of the pope's intention to create him a cardinal, and took this to mean that he was to be permanently recalled to Rome.
-But on his arrival, he ascertained that a part of the pope's plan for restoring a diocesan hierarchy in England was that he himself should return to England as cardinal and archbishop of Westminster.
-The papal brief establishing the hierarchy, Universalis Ecclesiae, was dated 29 September 1850, and Wiseman wrote a pastoral, dated "Given out of the Flaminian Gate of Rome, this seventh day of October, in the year of our Lord MDCCCL", a form diplomatically correct, but of bombastic tone for Protestant ears, in which he said enthusiastically, if also a little pompously, "Catholic England has been restored to its orbit in the ecclesiastical firmament, from which its light had long vanished".
+Wiseman found himself opposed by some of his clergy who disliked his ultramontane ideas of his "Romanizing and innovating zeal", especially in revivals of ritual.
+In July 1850, Wiseman heard of the pope's intention to create him a cardinal.
+Arriving at Rome, he found that the Pope wanted him to return to England as Cardinal and Archbishop of Westminster.
+The papal brief Universalis Ecclesiae was dated 29 September 1850, and Wiseman wrote a pastoral from Rome on 7 October, in which he said "Catholic England has been restored to its orbit in the ecclesiastical firmament, from which its light had long vanished".

 Wiseman travelled slowly to England, via Vienna.
 When he reached London on 11 November, the whole country was ablaze with indignation at the "papal aggression," which was interpreted to imply a new and unjustifiable claim to territorial rule.
 Some indeed feared that his life was endangered by the violence of popular feeling.
 Wiseman displayed calmness and courage, and immediately penned a pamphlet of over 30 pages titled Appeal to the English People, in which he explained the nature of the pope's action.
 He argued that the admitted principle of toleration included leave to establish a diocesan hierarchy.
 In his concluding paragraphs, he effectively contrasted that dominion over Westminster, which he was taunted with claiming, with his duties towards the poor Catholics resident there, with which alone he was really concerned.
 A course of lectures at St George's, Southwark, further moderated the storm.
 In July 1852, he presided at St Mary's College, Oscott over the first provincial synod of Westminster, at which Newman preached his sermon on the "Second Spring"; and at this date, Wiseman's dream of the rapid conversion of England to the ancient faith seemed capable of realisation.
 But many difficulties with his own people shortly beset his path, due largely to the suspicions aroused by his evident preference for the ardent Roman zeal of the converts, and especially of Manning, to the dull and cautious formalism of the old Catholics.